epinio/docs/docs/howtos/setup_external_s3.md

 }'
 ```

-and then attached to the instance role via
+Attach that policy ot the instance role with

 ```
 aws iam attach-role-policy \
-    --role-name <your instance role here> \
+    --role-name "<your instance role here>" \
-    --policy-arn 'arn:aws:iam::0123456789:policy/EpinioECEKSClusterPolicy'
+    --policy-arn "<your policy arn here>"
 ```

-The instance role can be determined through
+The instance role can be determined with:

 ```
 kubectl -n kube-system describe configmap aws-auth | grep rolearn | cut -d':' -f7 | cut -d'/' -f2